lord007tn/BlogForge/readme.md

 - [ ] Interactive onboarding and guided setup for new users.
 - [ ] Advanced linting and formatting for markdown and frontmatter.
 - [ ] Batch operations for bulk content management.
+- [ ] Translation helper: Integrate with translation systems and auto-translate content.

 ### Nuxt Content Collection Sources Support